Where is Sally?

-Sally had accepted the Ice-cream from him and for the first time she laughed at every word he said and they were laughter from the depth of her heart.
+Sally had accepted the Ice-cream from him and for the first time she laughed at every word he said and they were laughing from the depth of her heart.

-Having being together for quite sometime, Sam succeeded in persuading her to move in with him to his one room apartment so that that way they could save money, she agreed and moved in.
+Having been together for quite some time, Sam succeeded in persuading her to move in with him to his one-room apartment so that that way they could save money, she agreed and moved in.